Inverse Functions & Chain Rule

 \[\frac{d}{dx}\big[f(g(x))\big] = f'(g(x)) \cdot g'(x)\]

-Think of it this way: derivative of the outside (leaving the inside alone) times the derivative of the inside.
+In summary: derivative of the outside (leaving the inside alone) times the derivative of the inside.

-Imagine a gear system: a small gear turns a medium gear, which turns a large gear.
+Consider a gear system: a small gear turns a medium gear, which turns a large gear.

-- The total rate = outer rate \(\times\) inner rate
+• The total rate equals the product: outer rate \(\times\) inner rate.

 Example: Differentiate \((3x^4 - 7x + 1)^3 - 7x^2 + 2\)